 Glimmr is a set of extensions for Inform 7.
-The Glimmr project page is at Google Code.
+The Glimmr project page is at Github.
+I am no longer developing or contributing to Glimmr.

 Haha, anyway, I really appreciate the offer of testing, but I don’t think the post comp’ is gonna happen because I’ve gotten rather preoccupied with a new project which can only be done with the help of Glimmr.
 Anyway, I know you’ve updated the latest release (3) to be compatible with 6G60, but unfortunately, I am heinously deficient at coding, and I can’t get the Wandering Rhodes code to work as is – I imagine the example source hasn’t been updated to the updated extension/main code.